kshedden/stats206/slides/information.md

 (approximately) behave in a Gaussian manner.

-However, there is often no simple formula that gives us the sampling distribution of a statistic (except for the sample mean).
+However, there is often no simple formula that gives us the sampling distribution of a statistic.

 Next we consider a few other statistics where exact or approximate standard errors are available.